heribertoencinas/Coursera_Capstone/README.md

-# machine-learning
+# Coursera Capstone
-This is a machine learning repository
+This is a data science repository